The Band Played On

 Read more about Episode 3

 On a clear spring day in 2017, witnesses call 911 to report a fiery car crash.
-Inside the burning vehicle is a high school music teacher who’d been facing charges of sexual assault.
+The driver is a high school music teacher who’d been facing charges of sexual assault.
 That teacher's former student, Laurie Howat, is the one who pulls the thread that unravels a troubling web of secrets.

 Read more about Episode 4